1

 Just a few kilometers into today’s ride, you’ll immerse yourself in the vineyards along the southern banks of the Loire.
 The bike path winds gently through rolling hills, right through the heart of the wine country.
 Back along the river, you’ll pass through picturesque medieval villages on your way to the next highlight: the lively university town of Angers, full of charm and character.

-Hotel (example): Le Progres
+Hotel (example): Hotel Le Progres

 Angers lies on the Maine, the last major tributary of the Loire before it flows into the Atlantic.
 You’ll cycle along the river to its confluence with the Loire at La Pointe-Bouchemaine.
 Nestled at the foot of a dramatic slate and granite ridge lies Savennières, home to the region’s oldest church and renowned for its crisp, fruity white wines—a perfect place to pause and visit a local winery.
 From La Poissonnière, the route leads along scenic dikes to the picturesque town of Saint-Florent-le-Vieil.

-Hotel (example): Logis Hostellerie la Gabelle
+Hotel (example): Logis Hotel Hostellerie de la Gabelle

 Another day along the Loire lies ahead, with ever-changing landscapes accompanying your journey.
 The river now officially enters Brittany, carving its way through slate and granite cliffs.
 A few climbs await, but the Loire continues to guide you all the way into the heart of the historic city of Nantes.
 Although the Atlantic Ocean is still about 70 kilometers (43 miles) away, its influence can already be felt—and seen—along the way.